Ensono/amido.github.io/docs/getting_started/playwright/executor.md

 <!-- markdownlint-disable MD041 -->

-### @mands/nx-playwright:playwright-executor
+### @nx/playwright:playwright

 <details>
 <summary>Enables you to execute your playwright tests</summary>

-The _playwright-executor_ executor is a third party executor provided by @mands and enables you to run your e2e tests.
+The _playwright_ executor is an executor provided by NX and enables you to run your e2e tests.

 ## Usage